limolitz/monitoring/README.md

 Not yet working:
 * Logging of visited sites and duration in Firefox
-* Counting sent and reveived mails over IMAP
+* Count sent and reveived mails over IMAP